congdaoduy298/Crawl-Data/README.md

 # Installation

-  1. Python 3.4+.
+  1. Python 3.4+ (< 3.8).

+  2. Have to install all dependent libraries

+    $ pip3 install -r requirements.txt

-  2. Clone VnCoreNLP repository and install vncorenlp.
+  3. Clone VnCoreNLP repository and install vncorenlp.

     $ git clone https://github.com/vncorenlp/VnCoreNLP

-    $ pip3 install vncorenlp

-  3. Java 1.8+
+  4. Java 1.8+

-  4. File VnCoreNLP-1.1.1.jar (27MB) and folder models (115MB) are placed in the same working folder.
+  5. File VnCoreNLP-1.1.1.jar (27MB) and folder models (115MB) are placed in the same working folder.

-  5. NLTK Library  (Do not need if use Bert-base model)
+  6. NLTK Library (Do not need if use Bert-base model).

-    $ pip3 install nltk

-  6. Spacy Library (Do not need if use Bert-base model)
+  7. Spacy Library (Do not need if use Bert-base model).

-    $ pip3 install spacy

     $ python3 -m spacy download en_core_web_sm